NorthernMan54/homebridge-alexa/README.md

 # Voice commands supported

+* Alexa discover devices
 * Alexa, turn on the _______
 * Alexa, turn off the _______
 * Alexa, set ______ to number percent

 # Getting access to the Alexa homebridge-alexa homeskill beta

 Send me a direct message via slack / Homebridge at NorthernMan54 with your amazon login.
+I will then enroll yourself into the beta.

 # Alexa Home Skill configuration

-1. Create an account for yourself at https://homebridge.cloudwatch.net
+1. To enable Alexa Homeskill account linking you need to create an account for yourself at https://homebridge.cloudwatch.net

 2. Search for the homebridge skill on the Alexa App/Web site, and link you Amazon account to the account you created above.